Defending Portland’s policy restricting fossil fuels

 Where we are now

 In August 2022, the Portland City Council re-adopted its landmark zoning ordinance restricting new or expanded bulk fossil fuel terminals.
 Local and national fossil fuel industry groups challenged the ordinance for a third time.
 Crag and our clients are intervening in this case to support the City of Portland defending the City’s legal authority to restrict the expansion of bulk fossil fuel terminals within Portland.
-We expect a decision from the Land Use Board of Appeals in the next couple months.

 Why this policy is important